pLabarta/reg-explorer/content/_index.md

 # Cards grid shown below the hero — each entry maps to a site section
 sections = [
-  { title = "Regional Map", slug = "map", description = "Explore quality-of-life indicators across every neighborhood in the region..", button = "Explore the map" }, { title = "Wellbeing Survey", slug = "survey", description = "Some text describing the survey and what kind of data it is possible to find here.", button = "See the results" }, { title = "Data Stories", slug = "stories", description = "Another small text that introduces the concept of the data stories and what they are.", button = "Read stories" }
+  { title = "Regional Map", slug = "map", description = "A sentence describing the map.", button = "Explore the map" }, { title = "Wellbeing Survey", slug = "survey", description = "A sentence describing the survey.", button = "See the results" }, { title = "Data Stories", slug = "stories", description = "A sentence describing the data stories.", button = "Read stories" }
 ]

 [extra.section_about]